nirbar1985/compibot/README.md

 The chatbot's capabilities are backed by an agent that utilizes several tools:

 1. Company DB: Enables question-answering derived from the company's database embeddings.
-1. Boto3 DB: Designed for question-answering using the provided Boto3 documentation, but can be adapted for other data sources.
+1. Boto3 DB: Designed for question-answering using the provided Boto3 documentation

+   The following methods are supported -
+   - using documents loader - processes the provided documents
+   - using scraping loader - scrapes all the relevant html pages of a specific boto3 service and loads them to a vector DB
 1. Google Search Tool: Useful for fetching information from the web.